huiminwu/A-maze-ing/README.md

 Given a maze, the recursive abstraction can solve a maze with one fewer stepping stone (perhaps multiple times).

 ## Base Case
-The explorer is on the treasure or the explorer is in the lava.
+The explorer is on the treasure or the explorer is in the lava (including crumbs).

 ## Algorithm
 ```